tony-nlc/2420-Assignment-2/README.md

   # print $0 returns a new row if changed else the original row
   # >/etc/group.tmp will write the result to /etc/group.tmp which temporary store the edited /etc/group
   # && mv /etc/group.tmp /etc/group then rename /etc/group.tmp back to /etc/group
+  # /etc/group is the file we are searching
   awk -F: -v group="${groups[i]}" -v user="$username" '
     {
     if ($1 == group) {